How PoW Works

 Knowing this, I find CHs that much more impressive.
 Emulating an inherently inefficient phenomenon with fiendishly light and fast circuits, so well that no one has ever managed to distinguish the two, is truly a marvel.
 How it is actually done, and why we feel comfortable using these "mere" approximations, is a topic for an entirely different book.

 A consequence of the independence is that it is hard to find a preimage.
-Given some output yy, there is no better way to find an ss such that H(s)=y\textsf{H}(s)=y then guessing different values of ss until you find one that works.
-For any ss, there are 22562^{256} equally likely possibilities for H(s)\textsf{H}(s).
-This implies that, on average, finding a correct ss should take about 22562^{256} attempts.
+Given some output y, there is no better way to find an s such that H(s)=y then guessing different values of s until you find one that works.
+For any s, there are 2256 equally likely possibilities for H(s).
+This implies that, on average, finding a correct s should take about 2256 attempts.
 To understand how fantastically large this number is, check out this video:

 This form of security is called preimage resistance.
 This is a useful property but in itself, not strong enough to call a function a CH.

 There are other important security properties that you might encounter.
-For example, collision resistance: the infeasibility of finding two inputs sss\ne s' such that H(s)=H(s)\mathsf{H}(s) = \mathsf{H}(s').
+For example, collision resistance: the infeasibility of finding two inputs s=s′ such that H(s)=H(s′).
 A function that satisfies this is called a collision-resistant hash (CRH).

 It turns out that being a CRH is strictly stronger than being preimage resistance.
 And even that is not strong enough for some applications.

 A random oracle satisfies any property we could dream of.
 But hashes don't always follow suit.
 Sometimes, hashes are known to deviate from behaving like random oracles in certain scenarios, but are still assumed to be close enough in other scenarios.
-Interestingly, SHA-256\textsf{SHA-256} is such a function.
-There are known cryptographic schemes that are provably secure with respect to a random oracle, but break down when this oracle is replaced with SHA-256\textsf{SHA-256}.
+Interestingly, SHA-256 is such a function.
+There are known cryptographic schemes that are provably secure with respect to a random oracle, but break down when this oracle is replaced with SHA-256.
 See the exercises for more information.

 For that reason, handling hash functions should be done with utmost care.
 Using a hash function outside its recommended scope, or rolling out home-brewed hashes, can be very dangerous.

-To streamline the notation a bit further, we set N=2256N=2^{256} and think of H(s)\textsf{H}(s) as a natural number 0n<N0\le n < N. This is just a convenient way to order all possible outcomes.
-This will allow us to easily specify more general tasks, such as "finding an ss such that H(s)<42\textsf{H}(s) < 42".
+To streamline the notation a bit further, we set N=2256 and think of H(s) as a natural number 0≤n<N. This is just a convenient way to order all possible outcomes.
+This will allow us to easily specify more general tasks, such as "finding an s such that H(s)<42".

-Approximating the value of tt and maintaining it over time is the difficulty adjustment problem that we consider in the next chapter.
-For now, we assume that tt is fixed and known.
-Knowing this tt, we can say things like "the expected time it would take to find ss is tNt\cdot N seconds".
+Approximating the value of t and maintaining it over time is the difficulty adjustment problem that we consider in the next chapter.
+For now, we assume that t is fixed and known.
+Knowing this t, we can say things like "the expected time it would take to find s is t⋅N seconds".

 Tuning the Difficulty

-We already considered the problem of a preimage of yy.
-Since the outputs are equally likely, we go ahead and assume that y=0y=0.
-The problem can be restated a bit awkwardly as "find ss such that H(s)<1\textsf{H}(s) < 1".
+We already considered the problem of a preimage of y.
+Since the outputs are equally likely, we go ahead and assume that y=0.
+The problem can be restated a bit awkwardly as "find s such that H(s)<1".

 Why is it useful?
-Because we can now talk about a more general problem: find ss such that H(s)<T\textsf{H}(s) < T. That is, we don't require a specific output, but one out of nn specific outputs.
-(Again, since all outputs are uniformly likely and independent, it does not matter what nn values are allowed, so we choose 0,,n10,\ldots,n-1 out of convenience).
+Because we can now talk about a more general problem: find s such that H(s)<T. That is, we don't require a specific output, but one out of n specific outputs.
+(Again, since all outputs are uniformly likely and independent, it does not matter what n values are allowed, so we choose 0,…,n−1 out of convenience).

 This is a simple computation.
-For any ss, there is a one in NN chance that H(s)=0\textsf{H}(s) = 0 and a one in NN chance that H(s)=1\textsf{H}(s)=1.
-Note that it is impossible that H(s)=0\textsf{H}(s) = 0 and that H(s)=1\textsf{H} (s)=1.
+For any s, there is a one in N chance that H(s)=0 and a one in N chance that H(s)=1.
+Note that it is impossible that H(s)=0 and that H(s)=1.
 In probability theory, two events that cannot happen are called disjoint.
 A basic property of disjoint events is that the probability that either of them happens is the sum of their probabilities.
-In other words, the probability that H(s)=0\textsf{H}(s)=0 or H(s)=1\textsf{H}(s)=1 is two (= one + one) in NN.
-So we expect it should take about N/2N/2 queries, or tN/2t\cdot N/2 seconds, to find such an ss such that H(s)<2\textsf{H}(s)<2.
+In other words, the probability that H(s)=0 or H(s)=1 is two (= one + one) in N. So we expect it should take about N/2 queries, or t⋅N/2 seconds, to find such an s such that H(s)<2.

-This argument generalizes directly to show that we expect it would take tN/Tt\cdot N/T seconds to find ss such that H(s)<T\textsf{H}(s) < T.
+This argument generalizes directly to show that we expect it would take t⋅N/T seconds to find s such that H(s)<T.

 You might be concerned that the solution is generally not an integer.
 This concern is much more valid than most people expect.
 Yes, rounding is obviously the solution, but how do you ensure different implementations — or even the same implementation running on different architectures — all handle rounding errors exactly the same way?
 Even a slight incompatibility, including a round-off bug in a future popular CPU, can split the network and cause vicious complications.
 For that reason, cryptocurrencies apply measures that ensure that roundoff error handling remains uniform and platform-independent.

 One peculiarity with the difficulty target is that lower targets make for harder puzzles.
 This makes sense, as hitting a number below one million is harder than hitting a number below one trillion.
-But we have to be mindful of this when using TT as a measure of difficulty.
+But we have to be mindful of this when using T as a measure of difficulty.

-To circumvent this, the difficulty is often defined as the reciprocal of the target, τ=1/T\tau = 1/T. That way, the hardness of the puzzle grows with τ\tau.
+To circumvent this, the difficulty is often defined as the reciprocal of the target, τ=1/T. That way, the hardness of the puzzle grows with τ.
 Unfortunately, the terms "difficulty" and "target" are sometimes used interchangeably.
-If that's not confusing enough, sometimes when people say "the difficulty" they actually mean log2τ\log_2\tau.
+If that's not confusing enough, sometimes when people say "the difficulty" they actually mean log2τ.
 There is a perfectly good reason for that, which I will soon explain.

 The best advice I can give is that whenever anyone uses the terms difficulty or target in a context where these details are important, be sure to ask them explicitly what they mean.